-Go to www.cbic.org and select the "Exam Applications and Forms" link under the "Get Certified" tab.
+Go to www.cbic.org and select the a-IPCTM link under the "Get Certified" tab.

-No further documentation aside from the application and examination payment is required for the $a\text{-IPC}^{\intercal}$.
+No further documentation aside from the application and examination payment is required for the a-IPCTM.
 Once an application has been successfully submitted and payment processed, the candidate will receive an email notifying them of submission.